holmesfems/UnitCalculator/README.md

     1+2

-Set value of variable x as 1.0:
+Set the value of a variable:

     x=1.0

+Set the value of basic unit:

     Add a unit 't' in type of mass:

     #setUnit t=1000 mass

+Gat the value an unit:

+    %kg

+Set the value of a derived unit:

+    %N=%kg*%m/%s^2

 Change the default unit to show mass: